Registration is CLOSED.

-Goals and Purpose of Program: The winter half marathon training program is designed for runners who are accustomed to running middle distances and who want to prepare for their first distance event or improve their past half marathon performance times.
+Goals and Purpose of Program: The Winter Half-Marathon Program is designed for runners who are accustomed to running middle distances and who want to prepare for their first distance event or improve their past half marathon performance times.
 The program meets twice per week and does long runs as well as speed work and hills to get you ready!

 We train runners of varying ability levels including beginners.
-You do not have to be a fast runner to do our program or complete a half marathon.
+You do not have to be a fast runner to do our program or complete a half marathon though it is important that your base going into the program is sufficient to support the increasing mileage.
 We will put people of similar ability together in pace groups, based on race times and other criteria.
 The program gradually builds up your average weekly miles.

 Runners must come to each workout properly dressed for the weather conditions and with proper hydration.
 A fuel belt or similar is recommended to allow runners to easily carry water on Sunday long runs.
 Reflective gear may be recommended on select Wednesday evenings if the track is closed due to snow or ice and we are able to do an alternate workout on the roads.